Get up to $1,000 towards the cost of workplace health and safety items.

 Who can apply

-Small business owners and sole traders who have an ABN and less than 50 full time employees.
+Small business owners and sole traders who have an ABN and employ between 0-50 (full-time equivalent) workers.
 Charities and not-for-profits can also apply.

 The application must be in the name of the registered business owner.
 The registered business owner must agree to the terms and conditions.